Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Pounding pavement and running off curbs could cause heavy wear and tear on your hoverboard.
+Pounding the pavement and running off curbs could cause heavy wear and tear on your hoverboard.
 Not a surprise with your hoverboard sitting so close to the ground, especially when riding on uneven surfaces.
 On occasion, its casing and top material could suffer from black tar, scuffs, paint transfer, and other superficial scratches.
-Some could be scratched off with a quick fingernail scrape and others require more leg work.
-Keep reading to learn more about how to cover hoverboard scratches and tips to repair scuffed up hoverboards.
+Some could be scratched off with a quick fingernail scrape, and others require more leg work.
+Keep reading to learn more about how to cover hoverboard scratches and tips to repair scuffed-up hoverboards.

 First, identify the type of scratch.
 Is it simple paint transfer or black tar?
 If so, a quick wipe using a microfiber cloth may be more than enough.
 If it’s a deeper scratch that cuts into the shell, it’s time to proceed to Step 2.

 Once you’ve identified the scratch as a deep scratch, it is time to gather your supplies.
 If it is a scuff or paint transfer mark, retrieve a damp microfiber towel.
 If it is a deeper scratch, then you will need sandpaper, a tarp, and a coat of spray paint.

 Use a screwdriver or a drill with a #2 Philips head to remove all left and right-side undershell screws and remove the bottom plate.
 Lift the lid very carefully, and disconnect the LED connection and the power cable from the circuit board.
 Make sure to remove the connectors from the battery and unscrew the battery, control boards, and all components to slowly raise the left and right undershells.